doximity/swift-style-guide/README.markdown

 ### Switch Statements

 When at all possible, avoid using the `default` clause in `switch` statements, instead prefer to explicitly enumerate the unexpected conditions.
 This is especially true with `enum` data types.
 The rationale being if a new `case` is added to an `enum`, we want the compiler to generate an error informing us of the unhandled case.
 If we used a `default` clause, the new case would fall through to that clause and that default action may not be how that case should be handled.
+Reasonable exceptions include test-only code where handling many cases outside of the test at hand will never execute and add little value.
+Use in application code should have a comment explaining why so the next developer can decide if more explicit handling becomes warranted.

 **Preferred:**
 ```swift